Moneyzine.co.uk

 2. You can speculate on both price directions

-On CFD brokers, you’ll see two prices listed: the buy (or ask) price and the sell (or bid) price.
+CFD platforms typically show two prices for each asset: the buy (or ask) price and the sell (or bid) price.
 To open a long position, you trade at the buy price.
 To go short, you trade at the sell price.
+Being able to take advantage of both directions offers flexibility that’s invaluable in volatile markets.

 3. CFDs can be leveraged